fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

     ```

 - Here `.y` is a context variable.
-- Its value becomes the input of the nextshard: `(Math.Multiply)`.
+- Its value becomes the input of the next shard: `(Math.Multiply)`.
 - `(Math.Multiply)` takes that value, multiplies it by `grid-cols` and returns the result as output.
-- The output becomes the input for the nextshard: `(Math.Add)`.
+- The output becomes the input for the next shard: `(Math.Add)`.
 - `(Math.Add)` takes that input and adds it to the value of the context variable `.x`.
-- Since this is the lastshard of the function, the output of thisshard becomes the output of the whole function.
+- Since this is the last shard of the function, the output of this shard becomes the output of the whole function.

 Whenever this function is called, the same processing will happen.